Corporate Stakeholders

 The correct answer is A.

-The board of directors is responsible for the governance of a company, which includes providing strategic direction and overseeing the overall operation at a high level, but it does not typically manage day-to-day operations.
+The board of directors is responsible for the governance of a company, including providing strategic direction and overseeing operations at a high level.
+However, it typically does not manage day-to-day operations.

 That role is generally assigned to the company’s executive management team, led by the CEO or managing director.
 The board’s functions include overseeing the implementation of broad corporate policies and approving major strategies and transactions, ensuring that the company aligns with the goals and policies set forth for its successful operation.